 The CDC order places limiteations on cruising from the U.S. until at least November 1, 2021.
 Will my cruise set sail?

 The CDC's ruling only applies to sailings in American waters.
 Voyages departing from Europe, Canada and other foreign countries to foreign ports of call could potentially still go ahead as cruise lines look to the UK, Caribbean and parts of Europe and Asia to restart in.

 Cruise lines are trying to adjust sailings and itineraries as the pandemic progresses.
 That involves a tremendous amount of behind-the-scenes work from operations and itinerary planning professionals, not to mention the Herculean task of securing alternate berthing and provisioning arrangements.

-Until it is obvious that itineraries from foreign ports of call can absolutely not proceed, these cruises technically remain active.
+Until it is obvious that itineraries can absolutely not proceed, these cruises technically remain active.

 Deciding whether to cancel is a personal decision, as options and offerings could vary from line to line and sailing to sailing.The advantage of waiting for the cruise line to cancel is that if the cruise line to pulls the plug, it might offer incentives that go above and beyond the standard cancellation policies.
 It also might allow you to choose between a refund or a future cruise credit.
 If you initiate cancellation, there could be a penalty fee, depending on your cruise line, or you could be limited in your options for receiving a refund.

 Are river or coastal cruises through the United States affected?

 It depends -- if your ship can carry over 250 people (passengers and crew) then you won't be able to sail, even if your cruise is operating solely within the United States on an American-flagged vessel.